 Boudoukh and Richard (1993) and Jaffe and Mandelker (1976) have demonstrated that the long-run Fisher effect needs to estimate by using the level of stock prices and goods prices instead of using the first differences of the two variables to avoid losing the crucial long-run information.
-In this regard, we apply monthly data for stock prices and CPIs for four Asian countries.
+In this regard, we examine monthly stock prices and consumer price indexes for four Asian countries.

 This study examines the relationship between stock prices and consumer price indexes in the Four Asian Tigers: Hong Kong, Singapore, South Korea, and Taiwan.
-The cointegration test results support the long-run estimates that yield the results consistent with the Fisher effect for all four Asian countries.
-However, the estimated Fisher effect coefficients are significantly greater than one.
-Also, we find the response of stock prices to a shock in CPIs over time.
-Only the stock price in South Korea exhibits a significant negative response to its unexpected movement of consumer price index in the short-run.
+The results of the cointegration test support the long-run estimates that yield the results consistent with the Fisher effect for all four Asian countries However, the estimates Fisher effect coefficients are significantly greater than one.
+We also find the time path of the response of stock prices to a shock in consumer price indexes.
+Only the stock price in South Korea exhibits a negative significant response to its unexpected movement of consumer price index in the short-run.